How To Create To Do Lists In WordPress

 Plugin Description

-You can configure Cleverness To Do List to have private to-do lists for each user, to have all users share the same to-do list, or to have a master list with individual item completions.
+You can configure the plugin to assign private to do lists for each user, to have all users share a to do list, or to have a master list with individual completion of items.

-The shared to-do list option offers different settings.
-You can delegate to-do items to a specific user (this includes emailing new to do items to assigned users) and optionally to have assigned items only seen by that user.
+The shared to-do list option provides a number of settings.
+You can assign to do items to a specific user (this includes emailing a new to do item to the assigned user) and optionally to have those items be viewable by that user.
 You can also assign different permission levels using capabilities.
-There are also settings available to show deadline and progress fields.
-Category support is included as well in the front-end administration.
+There are also settings to enable the display of deadline and progress fields.
+Category support is also included as front-end administration.

-A new menu item is added to the admin backend to manage your list and your to-do list can also be displayed on a dashboard widget.
+A new menu item is added to the admin backend to help you manage your list and your to do list can also be displayed on the dashboard widget.

-A sidebar widget is also available as short code to display the to do list items on your site.
-There are 2 short codes for front-end list administration.
-Management of categories is restricted to the back-end admin section.
+A sidebar widget is available as well as shortcode to display the to-do list items on your blog.
+There are two shortcodes for front-end list administration.
+Category management is accessible through the back-end admin section.

-If you plan to set up a multi-author blog you can use this plugin to create custom to-do lists for your post planners if you also install the developer’s premium plugin, Post Planner.
+If you plan to run a multi-author site you can use this to do lists plugin to create custom to do lists for your post editors if you also install the developer’s premium plugin, Post Planner.

-Log into your WP administration area and in the main menu select Plugins > Add New …
+Log into your WordPress admin and in the menu choose Plugins > Add New …

 Click Activate Plugin …

-Note: You can also get to the plugin’s settings section by choosing To-Do List > Settings from the admin menu …
+Note: You can also get to the plugin’s settings section by choosing To-Do List > Settings from your dashboard menu …

-- Advanced Settings – This section lets you customize your to-do lists, assign tasks to other users and perform plugin database maintenance tasks.
+- Advanced Settings – This tab lets you customize your To Do lists, assign to-do items to other users and perform database maintenance tasks.

-- User Permissions – This area is where you configure user permissions and capabilities for Group and Master List types.
+- User Permissions – This section lets you set up user permissions and capabilities for Group and Master List types.

-- Import/Export – This section lets you import and export to-do plugin and list data settings.
+- Import/Export – This area lets you export and import to-do plugin and list data settings.

 To-Do List Settings